iTchTheRightSpot/spring-boot-on-aws-lambda/README.md

 image.
 It is based on the AWS sample [repository](https://github.com/aws/serverless-java-container/tree/main/samples/springboot3/pet-store-native).

-For both types of deployment I manually uploaded.
-The zip file deployment, the application is packaged locally.
-For Docker image deployment, a GitHub Actions workflow is used to deploy to Amazon ECR (Elastic Container Registry).
+Note for both ways of deployment, I manually uploaded the source code to seperate lambda functions.
+For the zip file deployment, the application is packaged locally using the script `./build-native-zip.sh` and for docker image deployment, GitHub Actions workflow is used to deploy to Amazon ECR (Elastic Container Registry).

-The application is compiled to a native executable using GraalVM.

 ## Dependencies
 1. Java 21 (runtime)
 2. Lombok

+## Prerequisite
+If you would like to build and upload to lambda from your local system, Docker needs to be installed.

 ## Docker Image Deployment
-To build the Docker image, execute `cd ./backend` and `./build-native-ecr.sh` in your terminal.
+To deploy a docker image, execute `cd ./backend` and `./build-native-ecr.sh` in your terminal.
-This script generates the docker image `server-graalvm21` tagged as `native-web`.
+This script generates the docker image name `server-graalvm21` tagged as `native-web`.
-You can view details about the image by running docker image ls in your CLI.
+You can view details about the image by running `docker image ls` in your CLI.

 ## Zip File Deployment
-To build a zip file for deployment, execute `cd ./backend` and `./build-native-zip.sh` in your terminal.
+To deploy a zip file, execute `cd ./backend` and `./build-native-zip.sh` in your terminal.
 This script produces a zip file named `server-0.0.1-SNAPSHOT-native-zip.zip` in the root of project.